University of California, Riverside 1985 laboratory raid: Medical report

-Veterinarian ophthalmologist Ned Buyukmihci of the University of California, Davis, and founder of Veterinarians for Animal Rights, said after he examined Britches that the sutures used were too large, the monkey's eye pads were dirty, and that, in his view, there was no justification for what he called a sloppy, painful experiment.
+Veterinarian ophthalmologist Ned Buyukmihci of the University of California, Davis, and founder of Veterinarians for Animal Rights, examined Britches and noted that the sutures used were too large, the monkey's eye pads were dirty, and that, in his view, there was no justification for what he called a sloppy, painful experiment.
 Bettina Flavioli, a retired pediatrician, also examined the monkey and recorded a report:

 Attached to infant's head by means of bandage and tape is an apparatus of some sort with what appears to be some sort of electrical cord extending from it.
 It has been cut.
 Bilaterally are short lengths of tubing emerging from the bandage.
 Tape is in direct contact with the face and neck.
 Bandage lifted rostrally from right eye due to excessive moisture and right eye partially visible.

 Beneath the bandages are two cotton pads, one for each eye ...
 Both pads are filthy and soaked with moisture.
 Bilaterally upper eyelids are sutured to lower eyelids.
 The sutures are grossly oversized for the purpose intended.
 Many of these sutures have torn through lid tissue resulting in multiple lacerations of the lids.
 There is an open space between upper and lower lids of both eyes of about one quarter inch, and sutures are contacting corneal tissue resulting in excessive tearing ...

 Infant demonstrates photophobia.
 Penis of infant is edematous and inflamed.
 There are smegma accumulations.
 Generalized muscle development poor.
 Skin dry.
 Body odor foul.